 Are these terms useful to the reader?
 Do they convey helpful information?
-Do they help the potential buyer imagine his life in this property?
+Do they help the potential buyer imagine life in this property?
 Let’s be honest: not really.
 Should you use them?
 Probably not.
 There’s so much more you could be writing about.
+There are so many other real estate advertising words that paint a clearer picture than filler words like these.
 So skip the empty platitudes and focus on what really matters to your potential client.

-To conclude, there’s nothing inherently wrong with these adjectives.
+To conclude, there’s nothing inherently wrong with these real estate descriptive words.
 The problem lies in the fact that everyone is using them—so much so that some have lost all meaning or taken on entirely new (negative) meanings.

-So if you find yourself using these words in your property sales descriptions on a regular basis (like, in every listing), then chances are you’re being lazy—and complacent!
+So if you find yourself using these terms in your property sales descriptions on a regular basis (like, in every listing), then then it’s time to go back and edit without mercy!

 How do you write a good real estate description?

 Avoiding real estate description clichés and writing a good real estate description isn’t enough.
-You want a real estate description that sells!
+Let me say it again: you want a real estate description that sells!

 Know your target buyer

-You need to define your ideal buyer in order to find the right words to impress first and convince them to take action second.
+Next, you need to define the ideal buyer.
+That’s how you’ll find the right words to (1) impress and (2) convince them to take action.
 That is, to read more and contact you.

 What do they want in a property?
 What do they need?
 Are there any concerns you need to address?
 What might be on their wish list?